Is Huntsman Corporation (HUN) a Keeper?

 HUN’s Market Performance

-HUN stocks went up by 1.88% for the week, with a monthly drop of -3.19% and a quarterly performance of -9.62%, while its annual performance rate touched 15.46%.
-The volatility ratio for the week stands at 2.44% while the volatility levels for the past 30 days are set at 2.61% for Huntsman Corporation.
-The simple moving average for the period of the last 20 days is -0.46% for HUN stocks with a simple moving average of -6.33% for the last 200 days.
+HUN stocks went up by 3.77% for the week, with a monthly jump of 1.93% and a quarterly performance of -7.62%, while its annual performance rate touched 22.25%.
+The volatility ratio for the week stands at 2.02% while the volatility levels for the past 30 days are set at 2.29% for Huntsman Corporation.
+The simple moving average for the period of the last 20 days is 3.65% for HUN stocks with a simple moving average of -2.92% for the last 200 days.

 Analysts’ Opinion of HUN